 The KRESCENT program also offers to match up to a maximum of \$25,000 of Infrastructure Support (laboratory start-up costs and support staff) awarded during the period of the New Investigator Award from the sponsoring university or institution.
 The Candidate must apply for the Infrastructure Support at the same time as the salary award and a budget should be provided.
 The Candidate also must submit proof of matching institutional support.
 It is the intention of the KRESCENT program that the Infrastructure Support be used to the direct benefit/assistance of the awardee's research plan.
+Infrastructure support must be used by the end of the KRESCENT award.

 Some examples of appropriate uses of this infrastructure support would be the purchase of software, equipment, other technology or stipends for graduate students and summer students; examples of inappropriate uses of these funds would be for supplementation of the awardee's salary or for general institutional overhead.

-3.19 Duration and Tenure
+3.20 Duration and Tenure